Quick start guide: Next.js React

 # .env.local

-Wrap your application in an ApolloProvider so components can access GraphQL data.
+Wrap the application in an ApolloProvider so every component reads GraphQL data through the configured client.

 // pages/_app.tsx